 What Is The Difference Between Epoxy Paint and Coating?

 That is to say, if epoxy has 90% solids, 10% of the coating will drop away as it cures.
-The epoxy primers typically have a lower portion of solids because they are produced thinner to soak into the concrete.
+The epoxy primers typically have lower solids because they are produced thinner to soak into the concrete.
 Thus it’s normal for primers to be more insufficient in solids.

-Contractors can install epoxy floor coatings over concrete or plywood to achieve a smooth and high-performance durable surface.
-That can withstand heavy loads and last for many years.
+Contractors can install epoxy floor coatings over concrete or plywood to achieve a smooth, high-performance, durable surface.
+They can withstand heavy loads and last for many years.
 Many commercial buildings and industrial sites rely on epoxy coatings to maintain safe conditions for workers and equipment.